-The houses that impressed me most all had a certain sensibility that flowed through every room, from front porch to backyard.
+The houses that impressed me most all had a certain sensibility that flowed through every room, from the front porch to the backyard.
 Everything just hung together.

 It didn’t really matter whether the owner had made the same choices I would have made—it was enough that everything felt intentional.
 Trustworthy.
 Like someone truly cared, and I wouldn’t find any unpleasant surprises when I took a closer look.

 The same principle comes into play with landing pages.
 Maybe it shouldn’t really matter if the look and tone of a landing page change from section to section.
 There’s no logical reason that a logo that’s out of joint with the page’s imagery should say anything about the value of the product being advertised.

 And yet.
 Rational or not, a handful of little inconsistencies can be enough to make you feel instinctive that something’s not quite right.
 Pipes may be dripping in the basement; mice may be running through the walls.

 The best landing pages we’ve discovered in the past month are all as welcoming and trust-inspiring as a beautifully staged home.
 Read on for a brief tour of each one, and my analysis of the elements that make them hang together so well.

 Want to borrow some of their techniques?
 We’ve put together a free pack of all 10 landing page templates used in this post so you can edit them and host them on your own site—or have your web developer do so if you’re not a coder yourself.
 Download them here: